Japan expands virus emergency after record spikes amid Games | Health

 Tokyo has reported a record increase in cases for three days in a row, including 3,865 on Thursday, before logging another 3,300 on Friday.
 The cases have doubled since last week, although officials say the surge is unrelated to the Olympics.

-Japan has kept its cases and deaths lower than many other countries, but its seven-day rolling average is growing and now stands at 28 per 100,000 people nationwide and 88 per 100,000 in Tokyo, according to the Health Ministry.

-This compares to 18.5 in the United States, 48 in Britain, and 2.8 in India, according to data from Johns Hopkins University.

-The emergency measures focus on an alcohol ban at eateries and karaoke bars and their shortened hours but have become less effective because people are only requested to remain and work at home.
-Many have been defying the measures as they become tired of restrictive life.
+The emergency measures focus on shortened hours and an alcohol ban at eateries and karaoke bars, but have become less effective because people are only requested to remain and work at home.
+Many have been defying the measures as they become tired of restrictions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)